alkurowska/BESE394E_course/FINAL/readme.md

 ### Steps for Hi-C data analysis
 1. Produce `.hic`  and `.mcool` files using our own [`HiCFlow`](https://github.com/Rohit-Satyam/HiCFlow/tree/main) Nextflow pipeline.
 The pipeline also provides the KR normalized per chromosome `*_eigen.txt` files.
 These can be used to visualize compartments in the data.
+Downstream Analysis Steps and Visualization are performed in R environment following the tutorials in this repository in order to flexibly adjust the analysis based on the biological question and data type.
 2. The `.hic` files can be imported in R and [`TADCompare`](https://github.com/dozmorovlab/TADCompare) package can be used for differential TAD analysis
-3. Differential Loop Calling can be performed using [`FitHiC`](https://github.com/ay-lab/fithic)
+3. Significant Loop Calling can be performed using [`FitHiC`](https://github.com/ay-lab/fithic)
-4. Downstream Analysis Steps and Visualization are performed in R environment following the tutorials in this repository in order to flexibly adjust the analysis based on the biological question and data type.
+4. Differential Interacting Regions can be performed using [`mutliHiCcompare`](https://github.com/dozmorovlab/multiHiCcompare)

 The Hi-C steps are shown below in a tree format:
 ```bash